davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 3.3.7 =

+* Tweaks to automated role reminders.
+More time options on dropdown, addition of [[officers]] shortcode.

+= 3.3.4 =

+* Fix to automated reminders

+= 3.3.3 =

+* Fix for random assignments feature

+= 3.3.2 =

+* Added Role Report on admin dashboard
+* Tested with WordPress 5.0 beta

+= 3.3 =

+* Import / export tweaks
+* Planned absences displayed on signup sheet

+= 3.2.9 =

+* Import / export tab now includes a utility for transferring data between websites.

+= 3.2.8 =

+* Making Agenda with Contacts screen work with Gutenberg
+* Limiting output of JavaScript on admin screens to avoid conflicts with other plugins

+= 3.2.4 =

+* Tweak Timing feature added to edit signups mode -- allows you to tweak the time allowed for each role  or agenda note without going into the editor.

+= 3.2 =

+* Added Look Ahead Editor as a submenu under Signup Sheet - an editable form arranged in a table, with 3-6 weeks worth of assignments showing
+* Agenda editor refinements
+* Fixed Planning screen so it works with new agenda format

+= 3.1.9 =

+* [[wpt_embed_agenda]] shortcode can be used to embed the print view of the agenda in any blog post or page.
+Optional attributes are id and style.
+By default, the agenda for the next upcoming meeting is displayed in an iframe with a height of 1000px and width of 100%.

+= 3.1.8 =

+* Agenda Note and Signup Note blocks support rich text
+* Fix for spacing on agenda

+= 3.1.3 =

+* Updated the YouTube video publishing / email distribution tool, which you find under Media -> YouTube Toastmasters

+= 3.1.1 =

+* More work on the agenda editor and simplifying the conversion of existing agenda templates.

+= 3.1.0 =

+* Updates to allow the agenda editor to work with the new Gutenberg editor.

+= 3.0.7 =

+* Fixed / improved functions for reactivating former members.

+= 3.0.6 =

+* Export Personal Data includes the user archive for members with no active user account.

+= 3.0.5 =

+* Integration with the new Export Personal Data and Erase Personal Data tools WordPress 4.9.6 added to simplify compliance with privacy regulations such as the EU's General Data Protection Regulation (GDPR)

+= 3.0.4 =

+* Tweaks to Agenda Timing tool.

 = 3.0.3 =